AlepAlop/Notif_Try/README.md

 # Notif_Try
-This is a trial project in simple notification system
+This is a trial project in simple notification system.
+It use combination of php, javascript and ajax.